digipres/workbench/src/dataflows/bfi-na.md

 delete carrier@ts "Return/Dispose\nTransfer Media"@E [0,1]
 """The physical media are then returned or disposed of in an appropriate manner."""

 space

 space
 start record@cdi "Basic\nDocumentation"@S [0,1]
 """A Basic Documentation metadata record is created for the item in the Collections Information Database (CID)."""

-copy record@cdi cid@nas "Retrieve\n CID"@W [0,1]
+copy record@cdi uid@nas "Retrieve\n UID"@W [0,1]
-"""The CID for the item is retrieved from the DCI."""
+"""A unique identifier (UID) for the item is retrieved from the CID."""

 space
-combine cid@nas "Rename\nusing CID"@N [0,0]
+combine uid@nas "Rename\nusing UID"@N [0,0]
 """
-- UID from the CID record is use to name the digital media, but:
-- Filenames and folder names stored in CID as acquired.
+The root folder of the digital media is renamed using the unique identifier from the CID.
+Note that all original file and folder names will be recorded in the CID.
 """
 space
 transform data@nas pp@nas "QC &\nValidation\n(& Wrapping)"@S
 """
-- We don't use BagIt or other AIP container/process, TAR or RAWCooked (latter very strongly preferred, where cannot use FFv1 Matroska)
-- we do
-  - validation
-  - QC
-  - some normalisation
-  - prep for autoingest (file naming to standard)
-  - some TAR, some RAWcooked
-- only acquisitions here, not digitisation from physical collections, is this intentional?
-- this diagram only covers A/V and images, not documents (not currently preserving actively)
-- visual + audio + encoding standards

-- Usually a manifest is present, either from the source in the relevant standard.
-RAWCooked generated e.g. create from DPX files.
-- Digital media records are created, write MediaInfo etc.
-- Extract MediaInfo from files, sent to CID.
-- AIP is called "Preservation Package"

-- PP: A/V as separate bitstreams in some PP, usually in standards-based packages, ProRes sometimes use as AR and this combines them.
+The digital media undergoes validation and quality control, as appropriate based on the kind of content and the visual and audio encoding standards it is expected to meet.
+Usually a manifest is present, either added at source or included via the relevant standard, and this is used to verify completeness and fixity.
+The files are then prepared for the downstream <tt>autoingest</tt> process.
+This includes file renaming to an internal standard, and repackaging into a single binaries where appropriate.
+This may use the TAR format, but <a href="https://mediaarea.net/RAWcooked">RAWCooked</a> processing is very strongly preferred wherever the resulting 'FFv1 in Matroska' file is appropriate.
+For example, DPX files are normalised in this way. <a href="https://mediaarea.net/MediaConch">MediaConch</a> is used to define and implement policies in ways that can be shared between the parties involved.

+<br><br>The resulting Preservation Package roughly corresponds to the OAIS notion of an Archival Information Package.
 """

 space
 derive pp@nas ar@nas "Create\nAccess\nRendition"@S [0,-1]
-"""A smaller access copy, or Dissemination Information Package (DIP), is generated from the SIP/AIP.

-- DIP is called "Access Renditions" low-bitrate lossy JPG and MP4 files access, and a reference to this is stored in the CID. precise details depend on the nature of the content.
-Preservation file media records also point to access.
-- AR is from ?
-Always retaining the original, generated from a package that contains the original.

-- Sometimes preserve in formats that cannot be transcoded for access.
-Don't always create ARs.

-The autoingest job kicks in here
 """
+Sometimes content is preserved in formats that cannot be transcoded for access, but in most cases low-bitrate lossy JPG and MP4 files are generated as "Access Renditions" (roughly corresponding to an OAIS Dissemination Information Package).
+Preservation Packages can use separate audio and video bitstreams, if this is how the standards-based source is built.
+But on access, a single Access Rendition is more useful, so a ProRes or MP4 file may be generated for staff or public access purposes.
+"""

 space
 derive pp@nas ppmd@nas "Extract\nMetadata"@N [0,1]
+"""
+The <a href="https://mediaarea.net/en/MediaInfo">MediaInfo</a> tool use used to extract technical metadata from the Preservation Package and any Access Renditions.
+"""

 merge ppmd@nas record@cdi "Add Metadata To\nExtended Documentation"
-"""If the AIP was generated successfully, the AIP ID is recorded in the Collections Information Database.
-- TBC: "CID gets a record for every file ingest to the DPI, with automated metadata from MediaInfo (Python)" This is actually per package, right, every file?
-- Any access restrictions are added to CID, displayed in the DPI, and used to limit onward delivery.
-Manual and automated.
-Standards compliant record(s) using EN 15907 (moving image), ISAD(G) (screen craft), RDA (library).
 """
+The CID is updated with standards compliant record(s), using EN 15907 (moving image), ISAD(G) (screen craft), RDA (library).
+Records are added for the Access Renditions and the Preservation Packages.
+The Preservation Package records also refer to the Access Renditions as well as containing the original file and folder names, the technical metadata from MediaInfo, and any access restrictions (for limiting onward delivery).
+"""

 copy pp@nas replica_1@tape1,replica_2@tape2 "Copy to\ntapes 1 & 2"
-"""The AIP is then copied to two tapes managed by two separate tape libraries (>20PB scale, IBM3592 & LTO9, two different tape technologies???). - Policy on the tape library system, replication happens automatically.""" derive replica_2@tape2 replica_3@tape2 "Copy to\ntape 3"@S [0,-1]
-"""The second tape robot creates an additional copy on a separate LTO9 tape."""
+"""
+At this point, the <tt>autoingest</tt> job takes over, and the the Preservation Package is passed to the tape libraries.
+Both are >20PB scale, and each uses a different tape technology (IBM3592 & LTO9).
+The tape library policy system manages replication.
+"""

+space
 derive replica_1@tape1 checksum@tape1 "Calculate\nChecksum"@N [0,1]
 """
-- Local MD5 is generated, which is strongly preferred by the data tape system.
-This is not a cryptographic use case.
-- Retrieval check is from ?
-  - Send to data-tape, it generates and MD as it writes to tape.
-This is used as the comparison usually, but can differ when the tape system has chunked things for writing to tape.
+The data tape system calculates the MD5 sum of the content as it is written to tape.
+MD5 is used because this is well-supported by the data tape system and sufficient for detecting accidental transfer failures.
 """

 move checksum@tape1 checksum@nas "Retrieve\nChecksum"@E
+"""
+The MD5 sum is retrieved from the tape library, unless the package was very large and had to be chunked for writing to tape.
+In that case, the package is read in full and the MD5 checksum is re-calculated.
+"""
 combine checksum@nas "Fixity\nCheck"@N
+"""
+The retrieved MD5 checksum is compared with the local package checksum.
+"""

+derive replica_2@tape2 replica_3@tape2 "Copy to\ntape 3"@S [0,-1]
+"""The second tape robot creates an additional copy on an additional, separate LTO9 tape."""

 move replica_3@tape2 replica_3@vault "Transfer tape 3 to vault"@E
-"""As the third-copy tapes are filled, they are collected and transferred to a third location.
-- Tape held over 50 miles away,, not networked, for diaster recovert. annual random recovery checks that the data restores, verified against CID.
 """
+As the third-copy tapes are filled, they are collected and transferred to a third location over 50 miles away.
+This disaster recovery strategy is tested annually through random recovery checks where the data is restored from selected tapes and the results verified against the records in the CID.
+"""

 copy ar@nas ar@access "Transfer"
-"""The access copy is transferred to the storage location used to provide access to end users."""
+"""The Access Rendition is transferred to a suitable storage location used to provide access to end users."""

 delete data@nas,pp@nas,ar@nas "Delete\nWorking Copies"@E
 """All the intermediary file and the original submission are now deleted, after confirming lossless transfer to data tape."""

 status "Ingest Complete"